top of page

 1. Congenital Cataracts

-Signs: White or gray spots in the pupil, poor eye coordination, lack of focus.
+• Signs: Look for white or gray spots in the pupil, poor eye coordination, and lack of focus.

 2. Lazy Eye (Amblyopia)

-One eye is weaker than the other, causing reduced vision in that eye.
+• In this condition, one eye is weaker, causing reduced vision in that eye.

-If untreated, the brain starts ignoring signals from the weaker eye, causing permanent vision loss.
+• If untreated, the brain may ignore signals from the weaker eye, leading to permanent vision loss.

 3. Congenital Glaucoma

-As kids grow, eye and/or vision problems may develop due to lifestyle habits, excessive screen time, or genetic predisposition.
+As kids grow, vision problems may develop due to lifestyle habits, excessive screen time, or genetic predisposition.

 1. Refractive Errors (Nearsightedness, Farsightedness, Astigmatism)